RESTOR: Knowledge Recovery in Machine Unlearning: Experiments

-We conduct a detailed investigation into the knowledge stored within the logits layer of these models by examining the log-normalized probabilities, as introduced in Section~\ref{framework:logits}.
-To understand how corruption and unlearning affects model's knowledge, we consider model's confidence for generating different possible candidate outputs.
-Specifically, we categorize the outputs for a given fact $(\entity, \property)$ into three distinct sets: (1)~\textit{clean} outputs that are generated by the clean model on the specified question.
+To further verify how the model’s knowledge changes in a more comprehensive manner, we conduct a detailed investigation into the knowledge stored within the logits layer of clean, corrupted, and unlearned models by examining the log normalized probabilities, as introduced in Section~\ref{framework:logits}.
+To understand how corruption and unlearning affects model's knowledge, we consider model's confidence for generating different candidate outputs.
+Specifically, we categorize outputs for a given fact $(\entity, \property)$ into three distinct sets: (1)~\textit{clean} outputs that are generated by the clean model for that fact.
 (2)~\textit{corrupted} outputs that are generated by the corrupted model, reflecting the corrupted state.
 (3)~\textit{random} outputs including plausible values for relation $\property$.
-We sample $50$ outputs to collect clean and corrupted categories and $15$ different possible outputs are considered to be in random category.
+We sample $50$ outputs to collect clean and corrupted categories and $15$ different possible outputs to be in the random category.
+Outputs in the random category, while not spanning the entire vocabulary, represent a distinct group of responses that are neither correct nor corrupted.